CanobbioE/reelo/README.md

 ### Devops

-For an easy deploy the application is being containerized with Docker, and everything is put together with docker-compose.
+For an easy deploy the application is containerized with Docker, and everything is put together with docker-compose.

 ## Usage